|Nutrition Facts (per serving)|

 In a cocktail shaker with filled ice, combine all of the ingredients.

-- For years, the big bamboo was made with Bacardi 151.
+- For years, the big bang was made with Bacardi 151.
 It was the best-known high-proof rum and used for all sorts of flaming tricks that sometimes got dangerous.
 In 2016, the rum was discontinued.

 - For the dark rum, you'll find plenty of options at the liquor store.
 You can spend as little or as much as you like on a bottle, though the higher-end options will be more versatile and can be used to make some really nice mixed drinks.